Letter from an Unknown Woman (2004 film)

-Story
+Plot

 In the winter of 1948 in Beijing, a renowned writer (Jiang Wen) receives a letter from an unknown woman on his birthday.
 As he reads the letter, a female voiceover begins to recount a relationship he has forgotten.
 The woman, a Miss Jiang, tells of her first infatuation with the writer when she was in her early teens, when she was his neighbour at a siheyuan.
 When she moved back to Beijing years later as a student at the Peking Women's College, she had a brief liaison with him, after which she became pregnant.
 Days later, the writer had completely forgotten about her since he did not make the connection that she was his childhood neighbour.

 She gave birth to their son in Sichuan, during the war-torn years of the Second Sino-Japanese War.
 When she moved back to Beijing eight years later, after the war, she became a dance hostess to support her son.
 Although the two had another chance encounter, the writer could not recognize her after so many years.
 They had one last liaison again.
 Though finding her familiar, the writer failed to pin down her identity.
 On the day after their son dies in an illness, she decides to write this letter to be posted after her death, to let him know of their existence.